amitgaru2/python-interview-prep/README.md

-# python-interview-prep
-Python Developer Job Interview Preparation.
+# Python Interview Preparation with Sample Questions and Answers